No Power After a Storm? Safe Checks and Who to Call

 Quick answer

-After a storm, power loss may come from the utility, a tripped breaker, a wet GFCI, or a problem affecting only part of the house.
+• After a storm, no power may come from the utility, a tripped breaker, a wet GFCI, storm-damaged outdoor equipment, or a partial power problem inside the home.

 Likely causes